 The role of fiber in health actually extends far beyond shorter bathroom visits.
-Studies suggest that getting more fiber in your diet may play a role in the treatment of conditions such as gastrointestinal disease, hemorrhoids, high cholesterol, heart disease, stroke, diabetes and some forms of cancer, as mentioned above.
-Rutabaga’s powerful punch of dietary fiber makes it a smart choice for your overall well-being.
-(6)
+Studies suggest that getting more fiber in your diet may play a role in the treatment of conditions such as:

 3. Rich in Potassium

-Root vegetables like rutabagas are good sources of potassium.
-Potassium is a crucial mineral for the proper function of all cells, tissues and organs in the human body.
+Root vegetables like rutabagas are good sources of potassium, which is a crucial mineral for the proper function of all cells, tissues and organs in the human body.
 It’s also an electrolyte, a substance that conducts electricity in the body, along with sodium, chloride, calcium and magnesium.

-Potassium is crucial to heart function and plays a key role in skeletal and smooth muscle contraction, making it important for normal digestive and muscular function.
-People who consume potassium-rich foods in their diets have a lower risk of stroke, especially ischemic stroke.
-(7)
+The mineral is crucial to heart function and plays a key role in skeletal and smooth muscle contraction, making it important for normal digestive and muscular function.
+According to a study published in The BMJ, a higher intake of potassium-rich foods is associated with a 24 percent lower risk of stroke.

-With the increasing consumption of processed foods, which remove potassium, combined with a reduction in the consumption of fruits and vegetables, there has been a large decrease in potassium intake, even in developed countries, leading to low potassium issues.
+With the increasing consumption of processed foods, which remove the mineral, combined with a reduction in the consumption of fruits and vegetables, there has been a large decrease in intake, even in developed countries, leading to deficiency issues.

-Epidemiological and clinical studies show that a diet high in potassium lowers blood pressure in individuals with both raised blood pressure and average blood pressure.
-Prospective cohort studies and outcome trials show that increasing potassium intake reduces cardiovascular disease mortality, which is mainly attributable to the blood pressure-lowering effect and also partially may be due to the direct effects of potassium on the cardiovascular system.
-(8)
+Epidemiological and clinical studies indicate that a diet high in potassium lowers blood pressure in individuals with both raised blood pressure and average blood pressure.
+Prospective cohort studies and outcome trials show that increasing intake reduces cardiovascular disease mortality, which is mainly attributable to the blood pressure-lowering effect and also partially may be due to the direct effects of potassium on the cardiovascular system.

-A high-potassium diet may also prevent or at least slow the progression of renal disease since an increased potassium intake lowers urinary calcium excretion and plays an important role in the management of hypercalciuria and kidney stones.
+A diet rich in the mineral may also prevent or at least slow the progression of renal disease since an increased potassium intake lowers urinary calcium excretion and plays an important role in the management of hypercalciuria and kidney stones.
 Low serum potassium is strongly related to glucose intolerance, and increasing potassium intake may prevent the development of diabetes that occurs with prolonged treatment with thiazide diuretics.

-The best way to increase potassium intake is to increase the consumption of fruits and vegetables like rutabaga.
+The best way to increase your intake is to increase the consumption of fruits and vegetables like rutabaga.